Fayetteville Policies and Procedures 214.1

 Records maintained by OEOC may include, but are not limited to, information to document receipt of the complaint and that the University has responded to all complaints; notification of the person against whom a complaint is made as well as their response; steps taken to investigate the complaint; and whether the complaint was a violation of policy.
 The records will document actions taken to stop discrimination (including discriminatory harassment) and any actions taken, corrective or disciplinary.

 The University will comply with reporting obligations established by federal funding agencies, including, but not limited to, any required disclosure of investigative findings or disciplinary activity concerning researchers on federally funded projects.
-As appropriate, OEOC and the Title IX office will work with the Office of Research Support & Sponsored Programs to fulfill any reporting requirements regarding any matter addressed by OEOC or Title IX. - False Reports
+As appropriate, OEOC will work with the Division of Research and Innovation to fulfill any reporting requirements regarding any matter addressed by OEOC

 Managers, supervisors and administrators are responsible for fostering and maintaining a work environment free of discrimination (including discriminatory harassment).
 A manager, supervisor or administrator who tolerates offensive conduct or comments based on the protected factors in the workplace, even in the absence of the individual who would be offended by the conduct, may serve to further encourage subordinates to engage in more of the same, and possibly worse, conduct and may be responsible for fostering a hostile and/or offensive work environment.